AyeTheintKM/AyeTheintKM/README.md

 ## 🪡 what I'm about

-I'm a full-stack developer who cares about the whole journey | from the architecture behind the scenes to the tiniest pixel up front.
+I'm a full-stack developer who cares about the whole journey, from the architecture behind the scenes to the tiniest pixel up front.
 I like things that work well *and* feel good to use.
 When I'm not shipping a project, I'm probably tinkering with something I already built, just to make it a little prettier or a little smarter.

 <p align="center">
   <img src="https://img.shields.io/badge/📍_Based_in-Singapore-F6C9D8?style=for-the-badge&labelColor=FCE4EC&logoColor=4a1942" />